top of page

 Allysia-4.jpg

-Allysia van Duijn (they/she) is a scholar, curator, and artist with a broad interest in Black history and visual culture, Black wellness, and contemporary art.
-They are currently pursuing a Master’s degree in Africana Studies at New York University, where their work focuses on curating exhibitions that center Black artists, and researching Black liberatory wellness, Black European identity, and Black women's migration.
+Allysia van Duijn (they/she) is a curator, scholar, and interdisciplinary artist whose work centers Black diasporic visual culture, archival memory, and liberatory wellness practices within contemporary art.
+They are currently pursuing an MA in Africana Studies at New York University as a Fulbright Scholar, where their research examines Black European identity, Black women's migration, and exhibition-making as a site of cultural memory and healing.

 AllysiavanDuijn_Echozmag5.JPG